 The Grafton to Inverell Cycle Classic is Australia’s toughest one day cycling race and is an iconic event on the national cycling calendar.
 At 228km with 3382m of climbing, including the formidable 17km climb of the Gibraltar Range, it takes riders through the beautiful Clarence Valley and New England Highlands of northern NSW.
 It has been long regarded as one of the most prestigious races in the country and past winners and participants boasts many riders who have Olympic Games and Tour de France success.

-The Grafton to Inverell Classic caters for competitive cyclists of all levels (over U19) by offering the opportunity to participate in the Division 2 and Division 3 events.
+The Grafton to Inverell Classic caters for competitive cyclists of all levels (over U19) by offering the opportunity to participate in the Men’s Division 2 or Mixed Division 3 events (incorporating the Grafton to Inverell des Femmes).

 The format of racing is similar to the major international events around the world with the riders accompanied by police and event support, team and media vehicles throughout the event.
 Riders in each division compete for ‘Sprint’ and ‘King of the Mountain’ points and prizes at designated locations on the course.
 There will also be a Team Classification and a prize for the Most Attacking Rider in each Division.